Epidermolysis bullosa dystrophica

 Epidermolysis bullosa dystrophica or dystrophic EB (DEB) is an inherited disease affecting the skin and other organs.

-"Butterfly child" is the colloquial name for a child born with the disease, as their skin is seen to be as delicate and fragile as the wings of a butterfly.
+"Butterfly child" is the colloquial name for children born with the disease, as their skin is seen to be as delicate and fragile as the wings of a butterfly.

 Signs and symptoms

 The deficiency in anchoring fibrils impairs the adherence between the epidermis and the underlying dermis.
-The skin of DEB patients is thus highly susceptible to severe blistering.
+This deficiency occurs due to the genetic mutation(s) in the COL7A1 gene in chromosome 3.
+The COL7A1 gene in chromosome 3 is responsible for coding for type VII collagen, a protein that assists in helping anchor the epidermis and dermis.
+Thus, the skin of DEB patients is highly susceptible to mild to severe blistering, depending on the subtype.
 Collagen VII is also associated with the epithelium of the esophageal lining, and DEB patients may have chronic scarring, webbing, and obstruction of the esophagus.
 Affected individuals are often severely malnourished due to trauma to the oral and esophageal mucosa and require feeding tubes for nutrition.
 They also have iron-deficiency anemia of uncertain origin, which leads to chronic fatigue.

 Open wounds on the skin heal slowly or not at all, often scarring extensively, and are particularly susceptible to infection.
 Many individuals bathe in a bleach and water mixture to fight off these infections.
 The chronic inflammation leads to errors in the DNA of the affected skin cells, which in turn causes squamous cell carcinoma (SCC).
 The majority of these patients die before the age of 30, either of SCC or complications related to DEB.

-The chronic inflammatory state seen in recessive dystrophic epidermolysis bullosa (RDEB) may cause small fiber peripheral neuropathy (SFN); RDEB patients have reported the sensation of pain in line with neuropathic pain qualities.
+The chronic inflammatory state seen in recessive dystrophic epidermolysis bullosa (RDEB) may cause small fiber peripheral neuropathy (SFN).
+RDEB patients have reported the sensation of pain in line with neuropathic pain qualities.